 Sweet Potato Pancakes

 This sweet potato pancakes recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.

 Sweet Potato Pancakes

 4 pasture-raised, organic eggs

 ¼ cup of lemon juice

 ¼ cup of melted grass-fed butter or coconut oil

 1/8 cup of coconut milk

 1-2 full squirts of vanilla stevia or to your desired taste

 1 tsp of baking powder

 ½ tsp of baking soda